The Beauty Web

 Legumes

 Rich in multiple nutrients, legumes are the best source for vegetarians to get protein from daily.
-Legumes have fiber and protein with micronutrients, making them a valuable protein source for the Wellhealthorganic.com vegetarian diet.
+Legumes meet nutritional needs with fiber and protein along with micronutrients, making them a valuable protein source for the Wellhealthorganic.com vegetarian diet.
 You can get a variety of legumes that can fulfill your protein needs, though the protein available in legumes is incomplete.

 Here are a few considerable legumes high in protein: